 Sustainable Criteria - Through the lens of Sustainable Development, Community, Production, and Materials

 Organic: Natural fibers that have been grown without any pesticides and other toxic materials, preserving the health of humans and the environment.
 The process of organic growth can be certified by various organizations.
-We try to encourage our makers create their designs in GOTS Certified Organic Cotton.
+We try to encourage our makers to create their designs in GOTS Certified Organic Cotton.

 Up-cycled: Anything that has been made from already existing materials, fabrics, metals or fibers.
 These are often reclaimed from previously made clothing and accessories and reworked into new ones.
 Fibers can also be re-purposed from pre-existing fabric, re-spun and reused for new garments.